 Gathering together locally

-Many such groups are long-standing and many of them call themselves 'Churches Together'.
+Many such groups are long-standing and many call themselves 'Churches Together groups'.
 Some have a Covenant relationship to which local church leaders commit themselves publicly.
 Some are very active in united prayer and worship and social action, like Street Pastors or Foodbanks, while others might focus on the Week of Prayer for Christian Unity and/or Lenten study groups.
 All ecumenical groupings, however formal or informal, whatever they choose to call themselves, are supported by Intermediate Bodies.

 There are 2,500 'Churches Together' groups in England, in all sizes of village, town, city and region.
 It would be impossible to try to keep a list here, so please search the web for a local group.
 Some local groups of Churches Together have taken up the offer of a micro website with www.ctbi.org.uk.
 These are listed: http://www.churchestogether.org/

 If you can't find a local group using a web search, try contacting the County Ecumenical Officer.